scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 For the sake of reproducibility, the demonstration will use the same dataset provided with the the US Geological Survey (USGS) HASH software [#]_.
-HASH [HASH]_ is an earthquake classification code provided by the USGS, it is built apon an earlier package called FPFIT, which implements a least squares classifier.
+HASH [HASH]_ is an earthquake classification code provided by the USGS, it is built upon an earlier package called FPFIT, which implements a least squares classifier.
 For each case we will be comparing, and contrasting our solutions with those generated by HASH which we generally expect to be very similar.
 This will also